dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Conditional compilation symbols**

   Specifies symbols on which to perform conditional compilation.
 Separate symbols with a semicolon `;`.
-Symbols can be broken up into target platforms
+Symbols can be broken up into target platforms.
+For more information, see [Conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation).

 - **Platform target**